MicrophthalmiaSymptoms, Doctors, Treatments, Advances & More

 Anophthalmia and microphthalmia can be inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Many cases result from new (de novo) variants in the gene that occur during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
 These affected individuals typically have no history of the disorder in their family.
 In a small number of cases, an unaffected parent has the variant only in their sperm or egg cells.
 This phenomenon is called germline mosaicism.
 Cases of anophthalmia or microphthalmia that are caused by variants in the SOX2 and OTX2 genes are typically inherited in an autosomal dominant pattern.

-Nicola Ragge practices in Birmingham, United Kingdom.
+Nicola Ragge practices practicing medicine in Birmingham, United Kingdom.
 Ms. Ragge is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Anophthalmia Plus Syndrome, Microphthalmia, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.

 CHU Purpan

-Nicolas Chassaing practices in Toulouse, France.
+Nicolas Chassaing practices practicing medicine in Toulouse, France.
 Mr. Chassaing is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.

-Patrick Calvas practices in Toulouse, France.
+Patrick Calvas practices practicing medicine in Toulouse, France.
 Mr. Calvas is rated as an Elite expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Microphthalmia, Anophthalmia Plus Syndrome, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.

 Background: \- Uveal coloboma is a condition where the eye does not form normally.
 It occurs early in the fetus s development during pregnancy.
 It can lead to different kinds of eye problems, including blindness.
 Uveal coloboma is part of a spectrum of developmental eye conditions that include anophthalmia and microphthalmia, typically referred to as MAC.
 Several genes have been linked to MAC, but the cause o...